lsst-dm/dmtn-184/index.rst

 ----------------

-Compared to previous six-node test performance improved significantly and total read time dropped to 1.65 sec at 100k visits, which is about 50% improvement.
+Compared to previous six-node test performance improved significantly and total read time dropped to 1.65 sec at 100k visits, which is about 50% improvement compared to six-node setup.

 :numref:`apdb-gcp-scaling-plot.png` shows summary of scaling behavior for all above tests.
 After fixing excessive CPU usage by ``afw.Table`` conversion code